What's behind the northern lights that dazzled the sky farther south than normal

 There were no immediate reports of disruptions to power and communications.

-The U.S. National Oceanic and Atmospheric Administration issued a severe geomagnetic storm alert on Wednesday after after an outburst from the sun was detected earlier in the week week.
+NOAA issued a severe geomagnetic storm alert on Wednesday after after an outburst from the sun was detected earlier in the week.
 Such a storm increases the chance of auroras — also known as northern lights — and can temporarily disrupt power and radio signals.

 NOAA’s Friday forecast shows continued higher-than-normal activity, but the chances for another overnight show are slim farther south of Canada and the northern Plains states.